Culture of Europe: Cuisine

 The cuisines of European countries are diverse by themselves, although there are common characteristics that distinguish European cooking from cuisines of Asian countries and others.
 Compared with traditional cooking of Asian countries, for example, meat is more prominent and substantial in serving-size.
-Steak, in particular, is a common dish across Europe.
-European cuisines also put substantial emphasis on sauces as condiments, seasonings, or accompaniments (in part due to the difficulty of seasonings penetrating the often larger pieces of meat used in European cooking).
 Dairy products are often utilized in the cooking process.
 Wheat-flour bread has long been the most common source of starch in this cuisine, along with pasta, dumplings, and pastries, although the potato has become a major starch plant in the diet of Europeans and their diaspora since the European colonization of the Americas.